FOREX-Dollar index edges up, but poised for losing month

 However, he also said that euro zone's recovery was increasingly solid and downside risks had diminished.

-"My feeling is that Draghi's statement will be an important factor to set the tone for the euro's movement next month," said Masashi Murata, currency strategist for Brown Brothers Harriman in Tokyo.
-"He said the ECB is unlikely to start its exit strategy this year."

-Against its Japanese counterpart, the dollar inched 0.1 percent lower on the day to 111.30 yen, up 1.9 percent for the week but still down 0.2 percent for the month.
+Against its Japanese counterpart, the dollar was steady on the day at 111.30 yen, up 2 percent for the week but still down 0.1 percent for the month.

 "The Japanese Golden Week holidays are ahead, and investors have already adjusted their positions," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.